ern0/gioco-a-intervalli/doc/lessons.md

-The part was given that I knew what I wanted to do, and also BASIC is a good partner in this kind of staight, rapid development.
+The part was given that I knew what I wanted to do, and also BASIC is a good partner in this kind of staight, focused development.

-Programming at home is still fun.

 ### BASIC is dense